Skip to main content

 Authentication Methods

-# Subscribe to public topic
+# Subscribe to public topic (no auth needed)

 curl -N https://app.notifer.io/my-public-topic/sse